slbrtg/pingpong/README.md

 # _Ping Pong Number's Thing_

 #### _It allows users to input any number and see numbers divisible by 3, 5, or both be replaced with ping, pong, or ping pong.
-The site also links users to an online ping game.
+The site also links users to an online ping pong game.
 June 2017_

 #### By _Saul :]_